Model 66 Oscillating Hook

 Model 99K Serial No. Y8532609.

-Dated July 12 1932 this machine was manufactured at Clydebank, Scotland.
+Commissioned July 12 1932 this machine was manufactured at Clydebank, Scotland.

 This is Lin's every day machine inherited from her Grandmother and has its original attachments and manual.
 Regularly used for School play costumes, toys and repairs.